 Select the appropriate Request Type, fill in required fields (marked *) giving as much information about the item as you can and Submit Request.

 How do I access my new interloans account?

-Log in with your UC login in the format firstname.lastname@example.org e.g. email@example.com and your UC password.
+Log in with your UC login (use username e.g. abc12 or email@example.com e.g. firstname.lastname@example.org) and your UC password.

 What do the different statuses on my requests mean?